Barolo 2019 — why this vintage is worth the hype

 Aroma & nose

-Texture in the mouth
+Structure in the mouth

 Balance (strength vs. finesse)

-3. Drinking window & shelf life
+3. Drinking window & storage potential

-For most 2019 Barolos, experts recommend drinking them from around 2025/2026 well into the 2040s, depending on the wine and the cru.
+For most 2019 Barolo, experts recommend drinking from around 2025/2026 well into the 2040s, depending on the wine and the cru.

 4. Why you should buy Barolo 2019 now